James Dooge: Political career

 As well as having a distinguished career as an academic, Dooge led a very active political life.
-His great-grandfather had been the first chairman of the elected Kingstown County Borough Council.
+His great-grandfather had been the first chair of the elected Kingstown County Borough Council.
 Dooge was a member of Dublin City Council from 1948, and gained notice from the Taoiseach of the time, John A. Costello.

 From 1961 to 1977 Dooge was a Senator in Seanad Éireann, serving as its Cathaoirleach (chairperson) from 1973 to 1977.
 He worked closely with his colleague Garret FitzGerald from the 1960s onward in establishing the so-called Just Society wing of the Fine Gael party.
 As Cathaoirleach, Dooge was a member of the commission – which also includes the Ceann Comhairle (or Speaker of the Dáil), and the Chief Justice – established by the Constitution to discharge the duties of the President in the event of the absence or incapacity of the President or during a vacancy in the office as a consequence of the death or resignation of the President.
 This happened twice during Dooge's term as Cathaoirleach.
 The first (only the second time in the history of the creation of the office in 1937) followed the death of Erskine Hamilton Childers.
 The second in 1976 followed the resignation of Cearbhall Ó Dálaigh in 1976.
 In 1977 Dooge retired from politics, choosing to "devote more time to academic concerns and international cooperation in science and engineering".

 In 1981 he made a return to politics, and was appointed by the then Taoiseach FitzGerald as Minister for Foreign Affairs in the short-lived Fine Gael-led government.
 The appointment was suggested by FitzGerald's wife who believed only Dooge could stop him frequently interfering in this area.
 When a new coalition government was formed in December 1982 (which would last until 1987), Dooge declined re-appointment to the post owing to the decline of his sight.
 Between 1982 and 1987 he returned to Seanad Éireann.
 He rejected an offer from FitzGerald of becoming a European Commissioner.

 Dooge was a delegate of Fine Gael at the New Ireland Forum in 1985.